A student seeking unconditional admission to Amberton University for undergraduate study will meet the following admission standards:

 |R||Repeated Course||Not counted|

-An I which is not properly removed within 30 days following the session enrolled will become an F grade.
+A grade of ‘I’ which is not properly removed within 30 days following the session enrolled will become an ‘F’ grade.
 Incomplete grades are given when an illness or emergency prevents the student from completing course requirements.
 Any appeal for a change of grade must be made within 30 days of the last class day of the session.
 After 30 days, the grade of record is indisputable.

 Each student has the opportunity to continue his/her education at Amberton University as long as he/she is making satisfactory academic progress and is complying with all University rules.
 The student’s cumulative grade point average is computed at the end of each session.
 In order for an undergraduate student to remain in good standing academically, he/she must maintain a grade point average of at least 2.00.